 Line Charts

-Line charts excel at revealing continuous data patterns, particularly for metrics like revenue growth and engagement rates over time.
+Line charts are ideal for revealing continuous data patterns, particularly for metrics like revenue growth and engagement rates over time.
 You can connect data points over time, creating a visual trajectory highlighting upward, downward, or flat trends.

 Line charts help businesses visualize revenue growth trends, including month-to-month, day-to-day, or year-to-year fluctuations and patterns.
 With the ability to compare multiple lines on one graph, this chart type also makes it easy to view various metrics side by side to find correlations between revenue growth and promotions or new product launches.